ShamanLvlGod/ShamansPool/README.md

 }
 ```

 > Implementing `IPoolable` is optional.
-If the object does, the pool will automatically call the hooks.
+If the object does, the pool automatically calls the hooks.

 ---

-### 2. Your pool component:
+### 2. Your Unity pool component:

 ```csharp
 public class EnemySpawner : UnityPool<Enemy>